Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/fgo/retrieving_installation_information.rst

    :backlinks: none

-Before diving into the tutorial, ensure that you have the necessary credentials and access to the FGO webservice.
+Before diving into the tutorial, ensure that you have the necessary credentials and access to the FGO Plus webservice.
 Familiarize yourself with the authentication process, as mentioned in the documentation page on :ref:`tutorials/authentication/index:authentication`.